panrg/questions/draft-irtf-panrg-questions.md

 transport and application layers, and the path property information the gateway needs and makes available over those interfaces may also be different.

-The sixth question: how is path awareness (in terms of vocabulary and interfaces) different when applied to tunnel and overlay endpoints?

 ## Operating a Path Aware Network

+The seventh question: how can a path aware network in a path aware internetwork be effectively operated, given control inputs from network administrators, application designers, and end users?

 The network operations model in the current Internet architecture assumes that traffic flows are controlled by the decisions and policies made by network